Ted M. Klein (Theodore) died on Wednesday, December 16 in

 Expressions of sympathy may be sent to your charity of choice in his memory.

-in memory of Theodore M. Klein, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Theodore M. Klein, please visit our floral store.